morten-krogh/cgen/README.md

 cgen is an open source project licensed with the MIT license.
 I encourage others to join in order to improve the template format, and add templates for more data structures and algorithms.

+# Installation

+The cgen program is a single C program, cgen.c.

+make (produces the executable cgen) make install (copies cgen to /usr/local. requires root access)

+cgen can be installed enywhere by a simle copy.

+# Directories

+The templates are located in the templates directory.
+See the vector directory for an example.

+# Usage

+Go to a template directory such as templates/vector.

+Type

+cgen conf-file-name

+or

+../../cgen conf-file-name

+The conf-file-name is the file name of the configuration file described below.
+The cgen program will produce two output files or exirt with an error message to std error.
+The two output files are a .h and .c file.
+Their names are specified in the configuration file.

+#### Example

+cd templates/vector
+../../cgen vector_int.conf

+These two files will be produced

+vector_int.h
+vector_int.c

+# Configuration file format

+# Template file format

+# Functionality

 # Motivation

 The C language is a great language.
 However, it has some drawbacks.
 One drawback is the lack of